DragonSenses/Algorithms/LeetCode/199-binary-tree-right-side-view/problem.md

 ### **Space Complexity**: `O(n)`
 - **Level-Order Queue Growth**: In the worst case (e.g., a complete binary tree), the queue may contain up to `n/2` nodes at the widest level.
 - **Output List Scales With Height**: The result list stores one value per depth level, which is at most `O(n)` in a skewed tree.

+# Depth-First Search Approach

+## **Intuition**

+The right‑side view depends on seeing the **first node encountered at each depth when exploring rightward before leftward**.
+DFS gives you this naturally:
+- Visit `right` first so the earliest node at a given depth is the visible one.
+- Track the current depth.
+- When you reach a depth you haven’t seen before, record that node’s value.
+Everything else is just traversal order.